ucb-bar/hammer/doc/Technology/Tech-json.rst

 Hammer Tech JSON
 ===============================

 The ``tech.json`` for a given technology sets up some general information about the install of the PDK, sets up DRC rule decks, sets up pointers to PDK files, and supplies technology stackup information.
-For a full schema that the tech JSON supports, please see ``src/hammer-tech/schema.json``.
+For a full schema that the tech JSON supports, please see the ``TechJSON`` Pydantic model class in ``hammer/tech/__init__.py``.

 Technology Install
 ---------------------------------